|

 Clayville.

-There remain individual properties
+still remain a number of individual properties

-located throughout town that have been
+throughout Foster that have been

-deemed eligible for nomination to the national Register pending additional research.
+deemed eligible for nomination to the National Register, pending additional research.

 Cultural Programs